-The selection of recliner wheelchairs offered here at PHC features some of the best known names in the industry, including Karman, Invacare, Everest & Jennings (E&J), Drive, ProBasics and more.
+The selection of recliner wheelchairs offered here feature some of the best known names in the industry, including Karman, Invacare, Everest & Jennings (E&J), Drive, ProBasics and more.
 The reclining functionality of these high-back reclining manual wheelchairs allows for easy user repositioning, which improves blood circulation and comfort while sitting for long periods of time.

 The E&J Advantage is an affordable choice for a high-back reclining